Motion to Launch Tablet for Offshore Oil & Gas Industry

-A tablet for use in extremely hazardous areas in the offshore oil and gas industry will be available to users for the first time in early 2015, Aberdeen-based Motion Software has informed.
+A tablet for use in extremely hazardous areas in the offshore oil and gas industry will be available to users for the first time in early 2015.

 Andrew Ayton, software manager at Motion Software, said: “What was once seen as a leisure tool or something to play games on is now becoming pivotal equipment for supporting business operations.

 “We’ve seen a 150% rise in the use of tablets with our software solutions in the past year.
 That’s because more companies are recognising the gains of deploying technological solutions in terms of accuracy, reliability and productivity.

 “In effect, it’s added another technological dimension to the industrial arena, not least in areas which have often relied to date on time-consuming, pen-and-paper-based systems.

 “The availability of the first zone 1 hazardous area tablet opens up new opportunities for oil and gas companies looking to increase efficiency, collaborate and collect data for tasks performed in high-risk areas.”

 Tablets have a number of benefits from asset tracking, where entire order processing systems, in particular order picking and mobilisation – to being deployed in onshore operations such as warehouse or depots.
 In addition, tablets and other handheld devices can complement tagging processes such as barcoding and RFID (radio frequency identification).